-6.2.3 LABOR STANDARDS
+4.2.3 LABOR STANDARDS

 CDBG defines a project as "one (1) or more buildings on an undivided lot or on contiguous lots or parcels, which are commonly-owned and operated as one (1) rental, cooperative, or condominium project."
 The use of CDBG-DR funding for construction or rehabilitation of a residential project with eight (8) or more residential units triggers federal labor standards including DBA and the Contract Work Hours and Safety Standards Act.
 Among other requirements, DBA requires the payment of prevailing wages, various worker protections, and weekly payroll and compliance reporting by contractors and subcontractors on federally assisted projects.
-Additional detail regarding these requirements is provided in the Davis-Bacon Act Policies and Procedures.
+Additional detail regarding these requirements is provided in Chapter 14: Davis-Bacon Act.

 In the case of CDBG-DR, however, labor standards are triggered, in part, by which project costs are paid with CDBG-DR funding.
 If CDBG-DR funding is used exclusively for otherwise eligible non-construction costs, then DBA is not triggered.
-This may include scenarios where the CDBG-DR investment can be dedicated solely to property acquisition, architectural/engineering fees, and/or legal and accounting services (see also Eligible Costs in section 6.2).
+This may include scenarios where the CDBG-DR investment can be dedicated solely to property acquisition, architectural/engineering fees, and/or legal and accounting services (see CDBG FAQ 2258 and also Section 5.1: Eligibility Criteria).

 In practice, given the nature of the projects anticipated in this program, DED expects that most projects will trigger labor standards.
-Successful Applicants who believe they may be able to allocate CDBG-DR funding solely to acquisition and/or design costs should contact DED in advance to discuss whether the project can be structured in a manner that does not trigger labor standards.
+To avoid confusion or the submission of inadequate funding requests, Applicants who believe their request for CDBG-DR funding may be allocated solely to acquisition and/or design costs should contact DED in advance to discuss whether or not the anticipated financing plan triggers labor standards.